 Yaz is a prescription birth control pill containing ethinyl estradiol and drospirenone, which was first approved by the U.S. Food and Drug Administration (FDA) in March 2006.
-Later in 2006, Yaz received FDA approval for use to treat premenstrual dysphoric disorder (PMDD).
-PMDD is considered to be a severe form of premenstrual syndrome (PMS).
-In 2007, Yaz received additional FDA-approval to treat acne vulgaris, which is the most common form of acne that primarily occurs from puberty through young adulthood.
+In the same year, Yaz received FDA approval for use to treat premenstrual dysphoric disorder (PMDD) a severe type of premenstrual syndrome (PMS).
+In 2007, Yaz received additional approval to treat acne vulgaris, the most common form of acne that primarily occurs from puberty through young adulthood.

-Yaz is currently the best-selling birth control pill in the United States.
-While Yaz helped many women to prevent pregnancy and improve their menstrual cycles, it was also known to cause side effects such as migraines, kidney disorders, and uterine bleeding along with increasing the risk for dangerous blood clots.
+Yaz has been one of the best-selling birth control pills in the United States.
+While Yaz has helped many women to prevent pregnancy and improve symptoms during menstrual cycles, one of its ingredient, drospirenone, has also caused side effects such as migraines, kidney disorders, and uterine bleeding along with increasing the risk for dangerous blood clots.
 Because of these injuries, Yaz’s manufacturer, Bayer Pharmaceuticals has faced thousands of lawsuits filed by users of Yaz and related birth control products, Yasmin and Yasminelle.

 What Is Yaz?

 Over the course of a month, Yaz also provides patients with an increased hormone dose in comparison to other birth control pills.
 A month of Yaz treatment includes 24 active and four inactive pills.
-Most other monthly birth control regimens provide seven inactive pills.
+Most other monthly birth control regimens provide 21 active and seven inactive pills.

-Like other birth control pills, Yaz users may experience minor side effects that do not pose significant health dangers.
+Like any birth control pill, Yaz users may experience minor side effects that do not pose significant health dangers.
 These side effects most commonly include changes in menstrual and non-menstrual bleeding.

 - Unusual vaginal discharge